 Albany Covered Bridge

-If you happen to visit and the bridge is closed for cars (it often closes towards the beginning of the winter season), don’t worry; it’s often still open for those passing by on foot.
+If the bridge is closed for cars when you happen to visit (it often closes towards the beginning of the winter season), don’t worry, it’s usually still open for pedestrians, allowing you to explore and take photos.

 Other Great Attractions around Kancamagus Highway